-\sectionprl{Conclusion}In this Letter, we derived a topological speed limit that considers the structure information of the underlying dynamics.
-This novel type of speed limits provides a tight bound for the operational time and gives insight into the system speed from a topological perspective.
-We showed that the bound is applicable to various dynamics as long as the time evolution of the physical measure can be described in terms of a graph.
-Since our speed limit is derived in a very general setting, we expect that it can be applied to obtain fundamental bounds for many other dynamics.
+\sectionprl{Conclusion}In this Letter, we derived the topological speed limit for vector states that accounts for the network structure in the underlying dynamics \cite{fnt4}.
+The speed limit provides a tight bound for the operational time and insight into the system speed from a topological perspective.
+We showed that the bound is applicable to various dynamics as long as the time evolution of the physical state can be described in terms of a graph.
+Because our speed limit is derived in a general setting, we expect that it can be applied to obtain fundamental bounds for several other dynamics.